Akon Net Worth: $85 Million (approx.)

 |Nationality:||United States of America|

-Akon is a Senegalese-American singer, songwriter, record producer, and entrepreneur from New Jersey.
-He rose to prominence in 2004 following the release of “Locked Up” (featuring Styles P), the first single from his debut album Trouble (2004), followed by the second single “Lonely”.
+Akon rose to fame in 2004 after the release of “Locked Up” (featuring Styles P), the first single from his debut album Trouble (2004), followed by the second single “Lonely”.

 Akon has been involved in many entrepreneurial ventures since his success.
-Akon has started a clothing line called Konvict Clothing in 2008.
-Around the same time, he also launched Aliaune, a brand that offers more high-end clothing.
+Akon started a clothing line called Konvict Clothing in 2008.
+Akon also launched Aliaune, a brand that offers more high-end clothing.

 According to the Guinness Book of World Records, more people use his songs for ringtones than any other artist in the world.
 He also is the only solo artist in history to simultaneously occupy the top two spots on the Billboard Hot 100 on two separate occasions.